eficode-academy/rf-advanced-web-katas/exercises/09-documentation.md

 <br />

+Keyword and test case documentation shouldn't be added just state the obvious.
+However, in case of special requirements and nontrivial cases, there should be documentated explanation.
+The keywords
-Keyword and test case documentation shouldn't just state the obvious.
-However, special requirements and nontrivial cases should be documented.
-The keywords in this training are pretty small and self-explanatory, but there's at least one place we could add documentation: we could add a note that using `Change Important Number` from the UI is _slow_, but using the `Execute Javascript` doesn't update the UI, even though it works.
+in this training are pretty concise and self-explanatory, but there's at least one place we could add documentation: we could add a note that using `Change Important Number` from the UI is _slow_, but using the `Execute Javascript` doesn't update the UI, even though it works.